The Village Voice: Voice Media Group

 Following a scandal concerning The Village Voice's editorial attack on a Backpage sex trafficking exposé, Village Voice Media executives Scott Tobias, Christine Brennan and Jeff Mars bought Village Voice Media's papers and associated web properties from its founders in September 2012, and formed the Denver-based Voice Media Group.

 In May 2013, The Village Voice editor Will Bourne and deputy editor Jessica Lustig told The New York Times that they were quitting the paper rather than executing further staff layoffs.
 Both had been recent appointments.
 By then, The Voice had employed five editors since 2005.
-Following Bourne's and Lustig's departure, Village Media Group management fired three of The Voices longest-serving contributors: gossip and nightlife columnist Michael Musto, restaurant critic Robert Sietsema, and theater critic Michael Feingold, all of whom had been writing for the paper for decades.
+Following Bourne's and Lustig's departure, Voice Media Group management fired three of The Voices longest-serving contributors: gossip and nightlife columnist Michael Musto, restaurant critic Robert Sietsema, and theater critic Michael Feingold, all of whom had been writing for the paper for decades.
 Feingold was rehired as a writer for The Village Voice in January 2016.
 Michael Musto was also rehired in 2016 and wrote cover stories regarding subjects like Oscar scandals and Madonna's body of work.
 Musto returned again to write features in 2021 under new publisher Brian Calle.

 In July 2013, Voice Media Group executives named Tom Finkel as editor.